Surveys carried out over 30 plus years reveal the age of which people are happiest.

 “This is probably simply because that the generation as an organization was so large, and their expectations were so great, that not everyone in the group could easily get what he or she wanted as they aged due to competition for opportunities.

 This could lead to disappointment that may undermine happiness.”

 The analysis also unearthed that African Americans are, on average, less happy than whites.

 Among 18-year-olds, just 15% of black men said they were very happy in comparison to 33% of white women.

 In fact, women were more happy than men overall, across racial and class divides.

-Over the years, needless to say, having a significant other and having your health make you much more happy.
+Over the years, needless to say, having a significant other and achieving your health prompt you to much more happy.

-One surprise, to some perhaps, is that having no children increases the chances of being happy over the lifetime.
+One surprise, to some perhaps, is that having no children increasеs the likelihood of being happy over the lifetime.

 The study was published in the journal American Sociological Review (Yang, 2008).